etiennebacher/tidypolars/README.md

 ## Installation

 `tidypolars` is built on `polars`, which is not available on CRAN.
-This implies that `tidypolars` also can’t be on CRAN.
-That said, there are still several ways to install `tidypolars`.
-Depending on your OS, the procedure is slightly different.
+This means that `tidypolars` also can’t be on CRAN.
+However, you can install it from R-universe.

 ### Windows or macOS